 - Choose fragrance-free and unscented products.

-- Vacuum, wet mop and dust regularly with a damp mop.
+- Vacuum, wet mop, and dust regularly with a damp cloth.

 - Wash hands with regular soap and warm water instead of antibacterial soaps.

 - Clean windows and floors with vinegar mixed with water instead of disinfectant cleaners.

 - Avoid products with ammonia, bleach, alcohols, turpentine, and artificial air fresheners.

 - Choose a dry cleaning service that doesn’t use solvents.